How to manage your parents and their views on university and jobs

 - The unknown – even if you are considering a route that is similar to the one they took, they will be aware that things have changed since they were your age.

-How to reassure your parents
+How to reassure your parents and gain their support

 To reassure your parents, compile evidence that you have done your research.
 Bookmark key webpages you’ve visited and keep notes from conversations you’ve had so you’ve got these to hand.